-Most present-day wells in Limestone County are used for domestic and stock purposes (table 9, supplemental information), yield small amounts of water, and are constructed at minimum costs.
+Most present-day wells in Limestone County are used for domestic and stock purposes (Table 8), yield small amounts of water, and are constructed at minimum costs.
 Drilled wells usually are constructed with 4-in. plastic casing at the land surface and 2-in. commercial well screens opposite the producing zone.
 A few wells in sand aquifers have no casing or screen in the production zone and are "open-hole" completions.
 For limestone aquifers, saw-slotted plastic or torch-slotted steel casings are often used.
-Most small wells are equipped with an electric motor of less than 1.0 horse-power to drive a submersible or jet pump.
+Most small wells are equipped with an electric motor of less than 1.0 horsepower to drive a submersible or jet pump.